kflorios/maxscore-estimator-MIP-inPython/README.md

 Where I have hard coded the case with p=5.

+Feel free to edit these two lines, and faciliate any number of predictors p.
+Usually p=2,3,4,5,6,7,8,9,...

 Feedback for the Python code at cflorios@central.ntua.gr, cflorios@aueb.gr.

 In case you have trouble using the docplex interface, do not hesitate to contact me for support.